 The institution uses established procedures to design, identify learning outcomes for, approve, administer, deliver, and evaluate courses and programs.
 The institution recognizes the central role of its faculty for establishing quality and improving instructional courses and programs.

 Course and program documents contain course level and detailed student learning outcomes.
 Since course and program guides are initiated at the department level, faculty members are almost always responsible for the identification and design of student learning outcomes for courses and programs.
-Advisory committee members review and provide feedback to course guides as well.
+Advisory committee or council members review and provide feedback to course guides as well.
 Authors submit their course or program documents to the respective department chairperson, the registrar, and dean.
 If approved, the respective dean forwards the document to the LOC.

 The LOC reviews and acts on all proposals for new courses and programs, and reviews and approves all revisions of established courses and programs.
 Authors follow the process set in the curriculum manual, which is updated annually.
 When the final versions of the curriculum documents have been approved, the course is added to the College catalog and may be scheduled.
 A copy of the official curriculum document is kept on file in the academic vice president’s office.
 Copies of approved curriculum documents are provided to AIER and are uploaded onto TracDat in their respective programs and/or departments.

 Courses for credit that are not part of a program are processed through the Office of Continuing Education and Workforce Development.
 There is a separate, but similar course guide template for these courses.
 Approval of the LOC is not needed for non-credited courses run only through Continuing Education.
 A syllabus is required with specific student learning outcomes for non-credited courses.
-For other workshops and training programs, such as those for continuing education units, CEU course guides are required and these offerings are still processed through Continuing Education, with the academic vice president providing the final review and approval.
+For other courses, workshops and training programs, such as those for continuing education units, CEU course guides are required and these offerings are still processed through Continuing Education, with the academic vice president providing the final review and approval.
+When the final versions of the CEU and noncredit curriculum documents have been approved, the course is added to the CE&WD catalog and may be scheduled.
+A copy of the official curriculum document is kept on file in the Academic Vice President’s office.
+CE&WD and AIER are currently reviewing the CE&WD catalog of approved CEU and noncredit curriculum documents to determine compliance with categories, curriculum updates, and improvements required.
+A copy of the official CEU and noncredit course curriculum document is kept on file in the Academic Vice President’s office, CE&WD, and the respective program and/or department offering the course or training.
+(Comments/Feedback by Rowena)

-Evaluation of courses, training programs and workshops are conducted when the course or program is near completion.
+Evaluation of courses, workshops, and training programs are conducted when the course or program is near completion.
 This feedback assists the faculty and departments in making improvements for future offerings.
 In August 2012, the Office of Continuing Education and Workforce Development (CE&WD) submitted a plan for the systematic evaluation of non-credit courses, workshops, and training sessions.
 The plan was approved by the Academic Vice-President that same month.
 The plan was incorporated as part of the assessment of the CE & WD office.
 Their assessment report for spring 2013 provided data on the plan.

 In October 2013, a memo was sent to all departments that the CEU or non-credit courses initiated by departments must be assessed by the initiating department through their Group D department courses assessment unit.
 Similar to credit courses, effective spring 2014, the departments would select the Student Learning Outcomes (SLOs) to be assessed and input the results into TracDat.